llmonpy/llmonpy-blog/docs/ai_moat_latest.md

    judges to build up a QBaWa dataset for each tournament that you can use for evaluation.
 You will need as many example requests as you can get to improve the scope of your **QBaWa**.
 You can run automated evaluations parallel to the human evaluation.
 Once the automated evaluations almost always agree with the human evaluations, you can switch to fully automated evaluation with occasional checks by humans.
-Humans should focus on judging evaluations where judges disagree.
-The evaluations with discord might reveal areas you could improve your prompt, or identify an LLM that is not doing a good enough job.
+Humans should focus on judging evaluations where LLM judges are not unanimous.
+The evaluations with unanimity might reveal areas you could improve your prompt, or identify an LLM that is not doing a good enough job.
 Once the evaluations are good enough, you can start running experiments and massively ramp up your **QBawa** generation.
 2. **Alpha:** Move to alpha when you have extracted all the **QBaWa** you can from your example requests.
 The goal of this